Tom Bevill: Political career

 In 1958, Bevill was elected to the Alabama Legislature, serving there until his election to Congress in 1966.
+Bevill served 15 two-year terms in the House of Representatives from Alabamas 4th and 7th Congressional districts, from 1967 to 1997.
 In Congress, Bevill was known for securing federal money and development projects for his district.
 This earned him the nickname "The King of Pork", a term which he actually turned into a positive.
 After fifteen terms in Congress, he retired in 1997.
-Bevill is credited with answering the world's very first 9-1-1 emergency call on February 16, 1968, made from Haleyville by then-Alabama House Speaker Rankin Fite.
+Bevill is credited with answering the world's very first 9-1-1 emergency call on February 16, 1968, made from Haleyville by then-Alabama House Speaker Rankin Fite at the invitation of the Alabama Telephone Company.
 He also sponsored the Bevill Amendment to the Resource Conservation and Recovery Act which excludes mining wastes from the act's jurisdiction.

+Bevill voted for the Abandoned Shipwrecks Act of 1987.
+The Act asserts United States title to certain abandoned shipwrecks located on or embedded in submerged lands under state jurisdiction, and transfers title to the respective state, thereby empowering states to manage these cultural and historical resources more efficiently, with the goal of preventing treasure hunters and salvagers from damaging them.
+President Ronald Reagan signed it into law on April 28, 1988.

 Personal life

 Bevill died on March 28, 2005, in Jasper, Alabama, the day after his 84th birthday.
 He had been in declining health for several years due to heart problems.
+In 2004, he received triple-bypass heart surgery.

 His son Don Bevill ran for his old seat in 1998.
 He lost 56%-44% to his father's Republican successor Robert Aderholt.

+Honors

+Bevill was inducted into the Alabama Academy of Honor in 1986.